 The best ISP is, who you find that takes care of your needs.
 Your ISP should be up and running 100% of the time.
 Should we choose the biggest?
 We all know the biggest can have some advantages, but the smallest can make it up in versatility.
 From the largest to the smallest, some are good and some aren't.
-Get a good one.
+Find a good fit for your needs.
 If you count on the internet for your income, a little extra cost could save you money and reputation in the long run.

 If you just have web access, your email address domain will be shared by the ISP.
 In other words, you are using their domain.
 If you have your own domain, your email address can be through your own domain.